-Tropical waves, also called African easterly waves, are one of the main rainfall producing features for Trinidad and Tobago.
-Approximately 60 waves track across the Atlantic Ocean annually and 30-40 directly impact Trinidad and Tobago.
+Tropical waves, also called African easterly waves, are among the main rainfall-producing features for Trinidad and Tobago.
+Approximately 60 waves track across the Atlantic Ocean annually, and 30-40 directly impact Trinidad and Tobago.

 At its peak, predominantly between June through September, Trinidad and Tobago is affected by approximately one tropical wave per week.

 A tropical wave is a type of trough i.e. an elongated area of relatively lower air pressure that is typically oriented north to south.
 It moves east to west across the tropical easterlies.
 Tropical waves are also called African Easterly Waves or Tropical Easterly Waves.

 Tropical Waves can be significant rainfall producers in the tropics, with heavy convection (thunderstorms) usually on the east side of the wave axis and generally clear weather on the west side of the axis.
 Convection is highly modulated by atmospheric moisture, upper-level atmospheric dynamics, and topography.
 These waves can develop into tropical cyclones if conditions are optimal – generally light upper-level winds, warm sea surface temperatures, and favorable latitude (generally above 10 degrees north).

 Generally, these waves are inverted troughs of low pressure, seen as an inverted v-pattern in satellite imagery.
 These tropical waves can have a few points of origin.
 However, these troughs of low pressure are designated by the National Hurricane Center when there is clear origin from convection in Northern Africa and the African Easterly Jet.
 Other local and regional organizations can sometimes apply these definitions to surface to low-level troughs generated in the East Atlantic near Western Africa or the Gulf of Guinea.